UF Campus Aerial Photo

 Show your Gator 1 ID to ride with us!

-• Beginning June 30, Campus Connector will offer two routes operating Monday – Friday, 7:00am – 8:30pm
+• Campus Connector provides two routes operating Monday – Friday, 7:00 AM – 8:30 PM

-• Fall: shuttles will arrive at each stop every 10-12 minutes during peak service 9:15am – 3:15pm and every 15-20 minutes outside those hours
+• Fall: shuttles will arrive at each stop every 10-12 minutes during peak service from 9:15 AM – 3:45 PM and every 15-18 minutes outside those hours

-• Check the route maps below for more info on specific stops and service
+• Please check the route maps below for more info on specific stops and service

 *Click or tap each route image to open a larger view*